-The essay examination is strictly for diagnostic and placement purposes and the results have no bearing on a student's eligibility for admission to the University.
+The essay examination is strictly for diagnostic and placement purposes and the results have no bearing on a student's eligibility for

 The Saunders Writing Center

 The Saunders Writing Center, located in Room 323 of Plant Hall, offers free tutorial assistance to students working on writing projects in all courses.
 Students receive individual support and instruction during the drafting process as they work to improve their ability to draft, revise, and edit.